 Council does not use defined benefit accounting for its defined benefit obligations under the Fund's Defined Benefit category.
 This is because the Fund's Defined Benefit category is a pooled multi-employer sponsored plan.
 There is no proportional split of the defined benefit liabilities, assets or costs between the participating employers as the defined benefit obligation is a floating obligation between the participating employers and the only time that the aggregate obligation is allocated to specific employers is when a call is made.
-As a result, the level of participation of Council in the Fund cannot be measured as a percentage compared with other participating employers.
+As a result, the level of participating employers.
 Therefore, the Fund Actuary is unable to allocate benefit liabilities, assets and costs between employers for the purposes of AASB 119.